CredComSoc/CreditCoopTech/README.md

-# Cooperative Barter Software e d
+# Cooperative Credit Software

-Cooperative Barter Software is an online trading post for entrepreneurs.
+This software provides an online trading post for communities using mutual credit.

 Created with Vue.js and Express.js, and uses a [Credit Commons node](https://gitlab.com/credit-commons-software-stack/cc-node).

 ## Requirements